Archive 4chan is Unsafe for Kids: Protecting & Keeping Them Out

 How Can Safes Protect Your Child Against 4chan and Similar Sites?

 Earlier, we mentioned you can use the Safes app to limit your child’s access to inappropriate sites like 4chan.
 That’s true; Safes is a great tool for you if you want to protect your kid from the dangers of 4chan and other risky websites.
-The app allows you to block and limit your child’s access to certain sites, including 4chan, so you can have peace of mind knowing that they are safe online.
-With Safes, you can set up custom filters and controls, monitor your child’s internet activity, and receive alerts if they try to access restricted content.
+The app allows you to block and limit your child’s access to certain sites, including 4chan.
+Therefore, you can have peace of mind knowing that they are safe online.
+With Safes, you can set up custom filters and controls, monitor your child’s Google search history, and receive alerts if they try to access restricted content.

 Safes is easy to use and customizable to fit your family’s needs, and it’s available on all devices (phones, tablets, and computers) on all platforms (Android, iOS, Windows, and Mac).
 Give it a try, and start protecting your child’s online safety today!
 Learn more about using Safes to put parental controls with the following resources: